kindspirit/better_bind_polyfill/README.md

 This polyfill uses direct `eval()` which most guides say to avoid because it is slower than `Function()`.
 That may be true in modern browsers.
 However when I benchmarked it in all Internet Explorer versions, direct `eval()` outperformed  `Function()` every time.
 The difference was noticeable but not significant.
 And since the minified version using `eval()` is smaller, that's what I went with.

 Benchmarks in Opera 10 also showed that direct `eval()` outperformed `Function()` but only when calling the bound function itself including calling it with the `new` operator.
 Creating the bound function in this case on the other hand was slower, but the difference was not significant.
 And since calling bind() is not something that generally needs optimizing, I don't think it matters.
 Plus old versions of IE are more common than Opera or other browsers from that time.
-I benchmarked it in Opera 10 just to compare it with other browsers from that time.
+I benchmarked it in Opera 10 just to compare it with another old ES3 browser.

 ## Security